intel/QAT_Engine/README.md

 loading successfully.
 If this occurs some of the things to check are:

-   1. Has the qat\_contig\_mem driver been loaded successfully?
+   1. Has the USDM memory driver been loaded successfully?
 If not the engine will fail to initialise.
-Check by running `lsmod`, qat\_contig\_mem should be in the list (Linux Specific).
-The same applies if using the alternative USDM component, but instead look for usdm_drv when running `lsmod` for Linux and `kldstat` for FreeBSD
+Check by running `lsmod` for Linux and `kldstat` for FreeBSD, usdm_drv should be in the list.
+If using the alternative qat\_contig\_mem driver, look for qat\_contig\_mem.
    2. Has the correct Intel&reg; QAT Driver config file been copied to `/etc`?
       Check it has a `[SHIM]` section and that the Intel&reg; QAT Driver software was restarted so that it picked up the new config file.